alessandro-marcantoni/alessandro-marcantoni/README.md

 # Hi there! 👋 I'm Alessandro

 ## About Me 🤓
-- Master's graduate in Computer Science and Engineering from the University of Bologna
+- Master's graduate in Computer Science and Engineering from the _University of Bologna_
-- Cloud Engineer @ Connect Reply, specializing in AWS - Java - Spring
+- Cloud Engineer @ _Connect Reply_, specializing in `AWS` - `Java` - `Spring`
-- Freelancing for a startup, leading a full-stack project with Kotlin - Spring - React
+- Freelancing for a startup, leading a full-stack project with `Kotlin` - `Spring` - `React`

 ## Interests 🤔
-- Exploring large-scale IoT systems' solutions and their impact on modern technology
+- Exploring **large-scale IoT systems**' solutions and their impact on modern technology
-- Delving into the intricacies of functional programming paradigms
+- Delving into the intricacies of **functional programming** paradigms
-- Experimenting with simulations to model complex real-world scenarios
+- Experimenting with **simulations** to model complex real-world scenarios
-- Eager to learn more about the fascinating field of data engineering
+- Eager to learn more about the fascinating field of **data engineering**

 ## 🧰 Languages and Tools